huggingface/transformers/examples/seq2seq/README.md

 - For CNN/DailyMail, the default `val_max_target_length` and `test_max_target_length` will truncate the ground truth labels, resulting in slightly higher rouge scores.
 To get accurate rouge scores, you should rerun calculate_rouge on the `{output_dir}/test_generations.txt` file saved by `trainer.test()`
 - `--max_target_length=60 --val_max_target_length=60 --test_max_target_length=100 ` is a reasonable setting for XSUM.
 - `wandb` can be used by specifying `--logger wandb_shared` or `--logger wandb`.
 It is useful for reproducibility.
+- This warning can be safely ignored:
+    > "Some weights of BartForConditionalGeneration were not initialized from the model checkpoint at facebook/bart-large-xsum and are newly initialized: ['final_logits_bias']"

 ### XSUM Shared Task
 Compare XSUM results with others by using `--logger wandb_shared`.
 This requires `wandb` registration.